memudualimatou/AdmissionApp2/README.md

    * Run the command streamlit run app/deepstack-ui.py to start the deepsack-ui application

-Now, the UI is viewable at http://localhost:8501
+Now, the UI is available at http://localhost:8501

 ## PROJECT DEMO